 Let's start with a rundown of the types of annuities out there…

 An indexed annuity links its return potential to market indices, such as the Standard & Poor’s 500 Index®.
 The performance of the index over a specific time frame will determine the interest credited to the annuity.

 By guaranteeing that the credited interest will never be less than zero, the insurance company assumes the risk associated with negative index performance.
 However, the credited rate is typically limited in some way to help the company offset this risk.
-So an index annuity offers the potential to earn more than a traditional fixed annuity, while offering some protection against loss.
+An index annuity offers the potential to earn more than a traditional fixed annuity, while offering some protection against loss.

 Variable annuities offer a selection of underlying funds whose performance is driven by various investment markets.

 Variable annuities offer more growth potential than fixed or index annuities; however, provide no downside protection of principal and full market risk exposure..
 Many variable annuities offer “riders,” which are features that can be added to provide additional benefits (at an additional cost).
 Some riders offer an enhanced death benefit, a guaranteed accumulation amount, or a guaranteed withdrawal amount – no matter what happens in the markets.
 However, there are typically requirements and restrictions around riders, so it’s important to understand them before adding them to an annuity.